Raff Ciccone: Early life

-Ciccone lived with his parents and brother in the Melbourne suburb of Huntingdale.
-His parents immigrated to Australia from Italy, Pacentro a Little Village in Abruzzo, in the late 1960s.
+Ciccone grew up in the Melbourne suburb of Huntingdale with his parents and brother.
+His parents immigrated to Australia from Italy in the late 1960s.

-He received his education at local Catholic primary schools, Christ Our Holy Redeemer, in Oakleigh East, then at Salesian College in Chadstone.
-Ciccone went on to study for bachelor's degrees, in arts and commerce, from Deakin University and the University of Melbourne.
+He received his education at local Catholic primary schools, first attending Christ Our Holy Redeemer Primary School in Oakleigh East, before going on to Salesian College in Chadstone.
+As a teenager, he worked at the local dry cleaners.
+Ciccone went on to pursue bachelor's degrees, in arts and commerce at Deakin University and the University of Melbourne.
 He joined the Australian Labor Party (Victorian Branch) at the age of 16 when in high school.

-Following graduation from university, Ciccone initially worked in financial planning.
-Then, he moved to industrial relations and employment law, becoming a senior official in the Shop, Distributive and Allied Employees Association (SDA).
-The role allowed him to advocate for workers in the retail sector, including fast food and warehousing workers.
-Notably, this included convenience store workers who had been underpaid by 7-Eleven.
+After graduating from university, Ciccone initially worked in financial planning before moving into industrial relations and employment law, later becoming a senior official in the Shop, Distributive and Allied Employees Association (SDA).
+The role allowed him to advocate for better pay and conditions for workers in the retail sector, including fast food and warehousing workers.
+Notably, this included recovering wages for convenience store workers who had been underpaid by 7-Eleven.

-Ciccone was elected to the community health board of Link Health and Community (formerly MonashLink) in 2009, and from December 2017 served as the organisation's chair.
+Ciccone was elected to the community health board of Link Health and Community (formerly MonashLink) in 2009 and served until 2019, including a term as Chair from December 2017.